bgamari/ghc-wiki-import/building/preparation/windows.md

 ```

-To see if you are have the 64-bit MinGW-w64 version of `curl` installed, check if the beginning of the output of `curl --version` is
+to see if you are have the 64-bit MinGW-w64 version of `curl` installed, check if the beginning of the output of `curl --version` is

 ```wiki